surfly/docs/introduction/a_surfly_session.md

 ![invite_user](https://raw.github.com/surfly/tutorial/master/screens/invite_user.png)

 You can then decide to either share the url of the session, or send an email to the users you wish to invite.
-During a session, there is always one leader at any given time, but there can be multiple followers.

 <a name="new-url"></a>
 #### Navigating to a new website{#new-url}